Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/Collect/documentation.md

 ### Note(s)

-* This node does nothing to incoming primitives, other than collecting them into a single list of primitives based on the order of their relevant geometry input connections.
+* This node simply gathers incoming primitives into a list, arranging them in the order of their associated geometry input connections.
 * Other names for this node include: Merge and Collate.